Visionary of the Year 2014

-This year, Euphrates is honoring the sustainability guru, TH Culhane, who has brought practical sustainable solutions to some of the world’s poorest urban areas.
+This year the Euphrates Institute is honoring sustainability expert/innoventor and groundbreaking thought-leader, Dr. T.H.
+Culhane, who has brought practical sustainable solutions to some of the world’s poorest urban areas.

-T.H.
-Culhane is a Middle East sustainability expert/inventor/innovator, and a truly groundbreaking thought-leader.
-He has taken his skills of invention and ingenuity to bring sustainable projects, such as solar water heaters and biogas digesters, to the poorest of the poor in the Middle East and other developing countries, enabling them to capture natural resources and waste to power their basic needs.
+Dr. Culhane has taken his skills of invention and ingenuity to bring sustainable energy projects, such as solar water heaters and biogas digesters, to the poorest of the poor in the Middle East, other developing countries, and to those right here at home, enabling them to repurpose natural resources and waste to power their basic needs.

-His nongovernmental organization, Solar C.³I.T.I.E.S., works with residents of Cairo’s poorest neighborhoods to install rooftop solar water heaters.
-Culhane described to National Geographic, “The water heaters generate 200 liters of hot water and 200 liters of cold water for each household every day.
+Working with residents of Cairo’s poorest neighborhoods to install rooftop solar water heaters, his nongovernmental organization, Solar C.³I.T.I.E.S., tells National Geographic, “The water heaters generate 200 liters of hot water and 200 liters of cold water for each household every day.
 ‘And since the technology is completely CO2 free, it contributes nothing to global warming.
 If people don’t have access to enough water, it becomes a serious health issue.
 And when women spend all their time tending stoves to heat water, they how can they go to school or get ahead?”
-Culhane and his wife even moved to an apartment in the Cairo slums in order to experience what the needs and challenges were for residents!

 Culhane stresses time and again that living sustainably is practical and possible in a world where sustainable solutions often seem relegated to those who can afford to care about the environment. “‘We’re not being idealistic; we’re out to provide solutions.
-Solar energy plays a principal role in our work because it makes practical, perfect sense…I believe Egypt could solve at least half its energy needs by immediately going solar.”
+Solar energy plays a principal role in our work because it makes practical, perfect sense.”

-Culhane plans to give Principia College, a biogas digester, made by Solar C.³I.T.I.E.S..
-According to Tamera, a peace and research center, “a basic biogas digester consists of a tank in which the organic material is digested, combined with a system to collect and store the biogas produced.
+According to Tamera Village, a peace and research center in Portugal, “a basic biogas digester consists of a tank in which the organic material is digested, collected and stored–and where the by-product biogas is produced.
 The digesters can be quite simple, and the details vary depending on available materials and the needs of the community.”

-Tamera’s “biogas digester, built in cooperation with T.H.
-Culhane from Solar CITIES e.V., consists of a cylindrical 3000 liter tank, open on top, in which the organic material is digested.
-A second, slightly smaller tank is placed in the larger tank, upside-down.”
-USA Today also quote Culhane as saying, “‘We feel that biogas is appropriate for everybody on the planet.
+USA Today quotes Culhane as saying, “‘We feel that biogas is appropriate for everybody on the planet.
 We’ve done systems in Alaska, we’ve done systems in Botswana, I have one on my porch in Germany.
 My wife and I cook every day on yesterday’s kitchen garbage.’”

 VISIONARY OF THE YEAR 2012